 This churro sugar cookies relies on two parts, beating the dough and chilling.

-The cookie dough needs to beat the butter and sugar and again with the eggs.
+The first time the cookie dough needs to beat the butter and sugar and then again with the eggs.
 The butter and eggs are aerated.
 It creates a more bakery style cookie.